heterophyllus/GlassPlotter/README.md

 |[pugixml](https://github.com/zeux/pugixml)|Simple XML parser|

-All of the aboves except Qt itself are already included in this repository.
+All of the aboves except Qt itself have been already included in this repository.

 ## License
 This project is licensed under GPL License - see the [LICENSE](LICENSE.md) for details.